MRoghair/EEOB-546-RoghairStroud/UNIX_Assignment_RoghairStroud/README_UNIX_RoghairStroud.md

 * I joined the sorted SNP position file to the sorted maize genotype file by the first column (`SNP_ID`) of each.
 * I then used an `awk` command I found online to change the delimiter from spaces to tabs
+* I used two `grep` commands to pull out the header, followed by the rest of the file, into a new file.
+This way, my header was back at the top of the file.
+I'm sure there's an easier way to do this, but it worked just fine here.